qaseemme064/qaseemme064/README.md

 - 👋 Hi, I’m @qaseemme064
-- 👀 I’m interested in data analysis
-- 🌱 I’m currently learning data analytics from UoT
+- 🌱 I have learned data analytics from UoT
-- 💞️ I’m looking to collaborate on data project
+- 💞️ I’m looking to collaborate on data projects
 - 📫 How to reach me qaseem_nedian@hotmail.com/306-580-5283

 <!---